ziuziakowska/linux/Documentation/arch/arm64/morello.rst

 backwards-compatible and **do not modify the existing kernel-user ABI**.

 Morello support is built in when ``CONFIG_ARM64_MORELLO`` is selected.
-This requires the assembler to support Morello.
-When building the kernel with Clang, the integrated assembler can be used by setting ``AS=clang``.
+This requires the compiler to support Morello.

 Warning
-  Booting a kernel with Morello support on Morello hardware requires a Morello-aware firmware (notably to disable trapping of Morello instructions).
+  If the kernel is built with Morello support, it **will not** boot on non-Morello hardware.
+Additionally, a Morello-aware firmware is required (notably to disable trapping of Morello instructions).
   Failing that, the kernel will hang or crash.

 The rest of this section assumes that Morello support is enabled (i.e.
 ``(getauxval(AT_HWCAP2) & HWCAP2_MORELLO) != 0``), and is only